FACTBOX-Airlines halt flights over Belarus after Ryanair plane incident | Business

 FACTBOX-Airlines halt flights over Belarus after Ryanair plane incident

-The head of the Middle East budget carrier said on Tuesday he hoped the Belarus incident was a one-off and would not have repercussions for the industry.
-AIR FRANCE-KLM:
+AIR ARABIA: The head of the Middle East budget carrier said on Tuesday he hoped the Belarus incident was a one-off and would not have repercussions for the industry.

-AIRBALTIC: Latvian airline airBaltic said on Monday it was avoiding Belarus airspace.
+AIRBALTIC: Latvian airline airBaltic on Tuesday suspended all flights from Riga to Minsk from Thursday until further notice.
+It had planned up to three weekly flights between the cities until late October.

-FINNAIR: Finland's flag carrier, Finnair, said on Tuesday it would stop using Belarusian airspace, a decision that will affect three flights a week.
+Finland's flag carrier, Finnair, said on Tuesday it would stop using Belarusian airspace, a decision that will affect three flights a week.
+LOT:

-LOT: Poland's LOT will not fly in Belarus airspace and has suspended flights to the capital Minsk, the company said on Tuesday.
+Poland's LOT will not fly in Belarus airspace and has suspended flights to the capital Minsk, it said on Tuesday.
+LUFTHANSA:

-LUFTHANSA: German airline Deutsche Lufthansa said late on Monday its planes would avoid Belarusian airspace until further notice because of the "current dynamic situation".
+Germany's Lufthansa, which on Monday halted flights over Belarus until further notice, late on Tuesday cancelled all flights from Frankfurt to Minsk until and including June 3.
+RYANAIR:

-RYANAIR: Ryanair said on Tuesday no flights were planned to fly over Belarus airspace.
+Ryanair said on Tuesday no flights were planned to fly over Belarus airspace.
+SAS:

-SAS: The Scandinavian airline SAS, which flies twice a week between Oslo and Kyiv, said on Monday it would follow the recommendations and avoid Belarusian airspace.
+The Scandinavian airline SAS, which flies twice a week between Oslo and Kyiv, said on Monday it would follow the recommendations and avoid Belarusian airspace.
+SINGAPORE AIRLINES SIA:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)